loginom/loginom-help-en-omegat/data/processors/transformation/sliding-window.md

 The wizard window contains a list of the input table fields.
 The following configured features are available for each field:

-* **Depth period**: count of values from the previous records for which the new fields are created in the output data set.
+* **Depth period**: number of values from the previous records for which the new fields are created in the output data set.
-* **Forecast horizon**: count of values from the subsequent records for which the new fields are created in the output data set.
+* **Forecast horizon**: number of values from the subsequent records for which the new fields are created in the output data set.

 *Incomplete records processing method* parameter provides the following methods: